Skip to content

 New direction

-Upon completion of a Masters degree in Irish Studies at St. Mary’s University in Twickenham, John returned to Ireland with an increased sense of the Irish experience and where to take Racontour Productions next.
+Upon completion of a Masters degree in Irish Studies at St. Mary’s University in Twickenham, I returned to Ireland with an increased sense of the Irish experience and where to take Racontour Productions next.

 That degree’s dissertation achieved a distinction being a play called ‘In Each Other’s Shadow’.
 More theatrical endeavours are in the works.

-Settling in the south east, a commission came from Wexford County Council to produce a GPS audio tour for The Norman Way which was well received for its perspective on a sensitive area of Irish heritage.
+Settling in the south east, a commission came from Wexford County Council to produce a GPS audio tour for The Norman Way which was well-received for its perspective on a sensitive area of Irish heritage.

 Going all out